-I am very interested in understanding how, why, and the extent to which morphological variation is present in the dentition and skull of humans, fossil hominins, primates, and mammals in general.
+I am very interested in understanding how, why, and the extent to which morphological variation is present in the dentition and skull of humans, fossil hominins, mammals, and fossil vertebrates.
 My research focuses on the following:

 1) ranges of morphological variation within and among species and higher-level taxa;

 2) the developmental processes that give rise to such variation, at both the microevolutionary and the macroevolutionary level; and

 3) the extent to which this variation is attributable to sex differences.

 Learn about my projects I’m currently working on below!